Dear customer or interested party,

 4. Joint Responsibility, Division of Tasks and Obligations

 The Parties carry out the processing activities in relation to Shared Use with joint responsibility.
-Accordingly, both Parties are responsible within the meaning of Art.
+Accordingly, all Parties are responsible within the meaning of Art.
 4 No. 7 GDPR regarding personal data that is subject to processing in this context and are each subject to the provisions applicable to responsible persons.

 The division of tasks between the Parties and the definition of which Party assumes which tasks and obligations imposed by the GDPR are specified as follows (an ‘x’ signifies which controller assumes which obligation and / or responsibility):